 New sperm donor John, 49, said he decided to contribute because he had colleagues who were having trouble conceiving and it was heartbreaking for them.

-“By becoming a donor I thought I could do my part to help those in need,” John said.
+“By becoming a donor, I thought I could do my part to help those in need,” John said.

-John consulted his wife and two adult children before agreeing to donate and thinks more Australian men should help out.
+He consulted his wife and two adult children before agreeing to donate and thinks more Australian men should help out.

-Mr Catakovic said there was steadily increasing demand for sperm donors resulting from scientific advances now allowing IVF clinics to assist more patients, and greater society acceptance of using donor sperm.
+Mr Catakovic said there was steadily increasing demand for sperm donors, resulting from scientific advances now allowing IVF clinics to assist more patients and greater society acceptance of using donor sperm.